-The effects of ACES on school-age children can manifest in the following ways: depression, anxiety, aggression, hypervigilance, substance abuse, impaired relationships, emotional dysregulation, and/or inattention.
-By understanding the impact of ACES on a child’s behavior, educators can purposely create caring and nurturing environments that can support and heal students.
+The effects of ACEs on school-age children can manifest in various ways, including depression, anxiety, aggression, hypervigilance, substance abuse, impaired relationships, emotional dysregulation and/or inattention.
+By understanding the impact of ACEs on a child’s behavior, educators can purposely create caring and nurturing environments that can support and heal students.

 What is Trauma-Informed Care?

-Trauma-informed care is grounded in the awareness of the impact that ACES can have on the social-emotional state of children by intentionally creating safe spaces through supportive relationships, and teaching children healthy ways to regulate their emotions.
-This approach to providing care is not limited to school counselors and psychologists; it applies all school staff that come in contact with students.
-This is an inclusive term for those all work with students in educational settings and are committed to providing healing school environments.
+Trauma-informed care is grounded in the awareness of ACEs’ impact on children’s social-emotional state by intentionally creating safe spaces through supportive relationships and teaching children healthy ways to regulate their emotions.
+This approach to providing care is not limited to school counselors and psychologists; it applies to all school staff that comes into contact with students.
+This is an all-inclusive term for those who work with students in educational settings and are committed to providing healing school environments.

-Educational systems are increasingly equipping their staff and transforming themselves into trauma-sensitive schools through training that highlight the effects of trauma.
-Characteristics of trauma-informed care training promote the following principles (National Association of School Psychologists, 2015):
+Educational systems are increasingly equipping their staff and transforming themselves into trauma-sensitive schools through training that highlights the effects of trauma.
+Characteristics of trauma-informed care training include the following principles (National Association of School Psychologists, 2015):

 - Having a shared understanding among staff about the impact of trauma and adversity on students.